Jackson Expungements Attorney

 As of July 1, 2012, Tennessee law allows for persons convicted of most misdemeanors to apply for record expunction.
 These crimes must not be sexual or violent in nature to meet eligibility.

-Can You Get a Felony Expunged in Tennessee?
+Can You Get a Felony Expunged in TN?

 You may be able to expunge a felony offense on your criminal record in Tennessee, under specific circumstances.